-The Vice President for Diversity and Inclusion will appoint an ad hoc committee consisting of three faculty and two staff members.
+The Vice President for Diversity and Inclusion will appoint an ad hoc committee consisting of five faculty/staff members.
 The ad hoc committee will review applications and make recommendations during Fall and Spring semesters (see table below).
 The ad hoc committee will bring its recommendations to the Vice President for Diversity and Inclusion for final approval.
-Members of the ad hoc committee are not eligible to apply for the grants.
+Members of the ad hoc committee are eligible to apply for the grants but must recuse themsself from evaluation of the application.
 Applicants are encouraged to submit applications well in advance of the proposed starting date.

 |Grant Projects Starting Date After||Applications Due||Grant Review Date By|

 |September 25, 2017||September 15, 2017||September 22, 2017|

 Applications will be reviewed on the following criteria:

 - It is the applicant’s responsibility to write a convincing application with supporting arguments and evidence.
 Please use the accompanying rubric as a guide.